pw18-iu/Project03-JuicyBreakout/README.md

 I changed the animation of the bricks disappearing from "fall" to "Transform Do rotate".

 I also added particle effects to the bricks, so that they would burst and generate small blocks when hit by the ball.

-I also added audio for the bricks when the ball hits them.
+And adding the audio source for the bricks when the ball hits them.

 ## References
  * [Juice it or lose it — a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg)